disdi/VexRiscv-Debug/README.md

 #### 1. Debug Module (DM) Implementation:

 * RISC-V debug standard DM handles all control operations regarding Halting and Resuming the CPU.
+Current implementation of Program Buffer in Vexriscv can probably handle this part.

 #### 2. Debug Transport Module (DTM) Implementation: